Abishake01/sales-manage/PROJECT_SUMMARY.md

 # Project Summary

-## Stock Distribution and Invoice Management System
+## Stock Distribution and Enquiry Management System

-This is a complete full-stack web application for managing stock distribution, invoices, and seller-customer relationships.
+This is a complete full-stack web application for managing stock distribution, enquiries, and seller-customer relationships.

 ## What Has Been Built